jtigger/johnryan/README.md

-# johnryan
+# Johnryan

-A Natural Intelligence trained for collaborative problem solving with an emphasis on moment-by-moment co-satisfaction.
+A Natural Intelligence (NI) trained for collaborative problem solving with an emphasis on moment-by-moment co-satisfaction.

+## Getting Started

+When first engaging with Johnryan, the following bootstrapping is often useful:

+- share your vision, goals, and intentions — he operates best when there's a high degree of *trust* and a sense of *common purpose*.
+- enjoy the process — while he values *results*, he values *the experience* of getting there *together* even more.
+- give feedback in the moment — he values *improving* over *being right*.
+- speak your mind — Johnryan assumes that he has something to learn from everyone.

 ## Core Characteristics

+These are essential characteristics of Johnryan.
+This table illustrates how they represent both strengths and liabilities for him.

 | Characteristic | Features | Known Issues |
 | --- | --- | --- |